 “Every decision is made by a panel of 10 to 15 oncologists, all sub-specialised in their own fields.
 This fact can be reassuring for patients.
 It actually removes the need to seek a second opinion, as the individualised treatment, tailored both to the patient and the cancer, is based on the consensus of a large panel of sub-specialists, including surgical, radiation and medical oncologists,” says

-Dr Tan Hiang Khoon, Senior Consultant,
+Clinical Associate Professor Tan Hiang Khoon, Senior Consultant,

-Department of Surgical Oncology,
+Division of Surgery & Surgical Oncology,

 National Cancer Centre Singapore (NCCS), a member of the

 At various stages, dentists, therapists, dietitians and social workers can also be part of the management team.